 Natalya Romaniw Music Patron

-The Ariosa Singers is a choir of young singers from Swansea and the surrounding areas.
+The Ariosa Singers is an independent choir of young singers from Swansea and the surrounding areas.
 They meet for rehearsals every Sunday afternoon in Llywnderw Hall, next to Mayals School, Fairwood Road, West Cross Swansea.
 Call 01792 406062 for more details.

 Many of the senior members are studying singing and music at Conservatoires and Universities and others hope to do the same in the future.
 For some of the singers, music will always be a much-loved pastime as they follow careers in other fields.
-The Singers have a wide repertoire Repertoire which includes: Handel’s Christmas Messiah, Fauré’s Requiem and Cantique de Jean Racine, Vivaldi’s Gloria, Mozart’s Regina Coeli and Coronation Mass, Lotti’s Crucifixus, Elgar’s The Snow and Lux Aeterna, Karl Jenkins’ The Armed Man, a Mass for Peace, Ave Verum and Gloria, Robat Arwyn’s Benedictus.
+The Singers have a wide repertoire Repertoire which includes: Handel’s Christmas Messiah, Fauré’s Requiem and Cantique de Jean Racine, Vivaldi’s Gloria, Mozart’s Regina Coeli and Coronation Mass, John Stainer's The Crucifixion, Lotti’s Crucifixus, Haydn's Little Organ Mass, Elgar’s The Snow and Lux Aeterna, Karl Jenkins’ The Armed Man, a Mass for Peace, Ave Verum and Gloria, Robat Arwyn’s Benedictus.
 Monteverdi’s Deus in Adjutorium together with music theatre hits, commissioned pieces and special arrangements.

 Soloists are usually drawn from past and present members of the choir.
 The Singers have performed in various venues including All Saints Church, Oystermouth Swansea, St. Mary’s Swansea, St Peter’s Church Newton, Mumbles Methodist Church, St Cattwg’s Church Port Eynon, Llanrhidian Church, Gower, St David’s Church Neath, St Catharine’s Church Baglan, Margam Abbey, Ostreme Hall, St Benedict’s RC Church and St Joseph’s RC Cathedral, Swansea.
 They have sung in concerts vwith Morriston Orpheus, Morriston RFC Choir, Gwalia Singers, Pontarddulais, Dunvant and Pendyrus Male Choirs.